-The target customers of the Company and its subsidiary are private sector organizations and state enterprises, from the medium-scale to large-scale ones, such as financial institutions, service business, insurance business, transportation and communications business, communication and telecommunications business, real estate business, mass communication and advertising business, automotive business, consumer goods business, petrochemical business and garment and textile business etc. There are the target customers for expanding the customer base as follows:
+The target customers of the Company and its subsidiary are private sector organizations and state enterprises, from the medium-scale to large-scale ones, such as financial institutions, service business, insurance business, transportation and communications business, communication and telecommunications business, real estate business, mass communication and advertising business, automotive business, consumer goods business, petrochemical business and garment and textile business etc. The target group was expanded to neighboring countries, in particular, the Union of Myanmar where the subsidiary already established Datapro Computer Systems (Myanmar) Company Limited in 2015 to provide information technology services for the enterprise.
+There are the target customers for expanding the customer base as follows:

-- 1) The target customers in the industrial estates by creating alliances with the owners of the industry estates for providing services to the companies and factories within the industry estates. - 2) A group of foreign customers owned business in Thailand by creating alliances with Foreign Service providers who lack of experienced employees relating to service rendered in Thailand. - 3) A group of foreign customers requiring specializations by creating alliances with educational institutes for the collaborative development of personnel to develop software responding to demand. - 4) A group of high technology industries by developing the business model in collaboration with the product owners and specialists for the fast installation for customers.
+- The target customers in the industrial estates by creating alliances with the owners of the industry estates for providing services to the companies and factories within the industry estates. - 2) A group of foreign customers owned business in Thailand by creating alliances with Foreign Service providers who lack of experienced employees relating to service rendered in Thailand.

-- 5) The target customers in industries and other service businesses requiring to increase the productivity by creating alliances with distributors for delivering services in line with customer requirements. - 6) A group of foreign customers who require the software services and development in a variety of languages, for instance, the target group in Japan etc. - 7) A group of international organizations who operate the business in the heavy industry in Thailand and require the outsourcing services. - 8) The target group who operate the financial industry, bank and insurance. - 9) Customers and partners in the Union of Myanmar such as communication and telecommunications business, information technology business, financial business and hotel business etc.
+- 3) A group of foreign customers requiring specializations by creating alliances with educational institutes for the collaborative development of personnel to develop software responding to demand. - 4) A group of high technology industries by developing the business model in collaboration with the product owners and specialists for the fast installation for customers. - 5) The target customers in industries and other service businesses requiring to increase the productivity by creating alliances with distributors for delivering services in line with customer requirements. - 6) The target customers in healthcare organizations consisting of hospitals, good health centers, and clinics by adopting the application software for deliver services to patients. - 7) The target customers in heavy industries such as cement and steel industries etc, in collaboration with other information technology service providers to arrange the projects. - 8) A group of foreign customers who require the software services and development in a variety of languages, for instance, the target group in Japan etc. - 9) A group of international organizations who operate the business in the heavy industry in Thailand and require the outsourcing services comprising of the steel industry and the automotive industry etc. - 10) The target group who operate the financial industry such as financial institutions for medium and small sized (SME) etc. - 11) Customers and partners in the Union of Myanmar such as communication and telecommunications business, information technology business, financial business and hotel business etc.

-Distribution and Distribution Channel
+• Distribution and Distribution Channel